Shopify/ruby-style-guide/README.md

 * Do not use `unless` with `else`.
 Rewrite these with the positive case first.

+* Omit parentheses around parameters for single-line methods that are part of an internal DSL (e.g. Rake, Rails, RSpec, etc., usually methods called in the class definition), methods that have "keyword" status in Ruby (e.g. `attr_reader`, `puts`) and attribute access methods.
+Use parentheses for multiline method invocations.
+Also use parentheses around the arguments of all other method invocations.

 * Use class methods instead of a rails scope with a multi-line lambda

   ~~~ ruby